Tuesday, August 21 - Thursday, August 23, 2018

 1. Students should have their learning target/standards folders at their desks (get in the habit of grabbing these every day.

-4. Students will go to the Mapping the Road to College resource on Classroom, put in their math and reading scores (I suggest going five points below and five points above a score - ex. score of 263, so set the score range at 258-268), and see what schools they might be prepared to attend based on their MAP scores.
+5. Students will go to the Mapping the Road to College resource on Classroom, put in their math and reading scores, and see what schools they might be prepared to attend based on their MAP scores.
+You can also search for individual schools to see what their expectations are.

 6. Go ahead and click on some of the colleges on the map, which will allow you to see enrollment information, cost, etc., for each of the schools.